bolin-flow/bolin-flow.github.io/content/developing/own_chatgpt/index.md

 - TEMPLATE: Displays the system prompt if it exists.
 - SYSTEM: Describes the chat scenario between a user and an AI assistant.

-To create a custom system prompt for a selected model, first copy the modelfile into your own file called `new-modelfile`.
+To create a custom system prompt for a selected model, first copy the modelfile into one file called `new-modelfile`.
 Let's say the model is `gemma2:2b-instruct-q4_K_M`.
 Use the command `ollama show gemma2:2b-instruct-q4_K_M --modelfile > new-modelfile` to copy the modelfile to the new file.
 Then modify and save this new-modelfile file with the updated system prompt.
 Finally, create a new model from the updated modelfile using `ollama create new-gemma2_2b_instruct —-file new-modelfile`.
 Run `ollama run gemma2_2b_instruct` to interact with the updated model!